bschmae/ml-from-scratch/README.md

         partial derivative with respect to bias:
         ∂(MSE)/∂b = (-2/n) * Σ (y - ŷ)

-        Or more beginner friendly explanation, gradient indicates the "slope" of the loss function with respect to each parameter, guiding the model to adjust weights to reduce error.
+        Or, more beginner friendly explanation, gradient indicates the "slope" of the loss function with respect to each parameter, guiding the model to adjust weights to reduce error.

         The negative gradient points in the direction of the steepest decrease